Farraj007/snakes-cafe/snakes-cafe/README.md

 1. In terminal navigate to the folder with the snakes_cafe.py.
 2. Run command "python snakes_cafe.py".
 3. Read through the menu items and input item that need to be ordered.
+3. Use command "finish" to view orderd items.
-4. Use command "quit" to quit the program.
+5. Use command "quit" to quit the program.

 ## Change Log

 * 27/02/2022 14:45 - Initial README.md setup
 * 27/02/2022 20:00 - Program prints the restaurant menu, accept users input and render it out.
+* 28/02/2022 13:10 - Program will print the summary when user input finish and when quit will print a summary of ordered items